What you should know about Rattlesnake Avoidance Training Effectiveness?

 We all know that dogs learn pictures!

-He just learned this very specific picture during this session.
+He just only learned this very specific picture during this session.

 Picture is: Arriving at a specific location, a tight collar being put on, seeing something he has never seen before (snake), and then being shocked when presented with the new object. – that works!
 Right here and right now….